 Agile design for BPM can kick off by reviewing the existing As-Is process model and identified requirements for the target To-Be process model.
-Instead of a detailed upfront design, a high-level design for the To-Be process can be developed in the start of the project.
-This high level design will then emerge with more details in short releases and iterations.
-Hence, a high level design can be built on the identified requirements and objects relevant for the target To-Be situation.
-A high level design will set the foundation for the Agile BPM project choices and options that enable the details design in each iteration (Design Phase-Product Backlog) wanted and specified by the stakeholders within their expectations.
-It is important to note here that instead a target final To-Be process can be achieved via small Transition states.
+Instead of a detailed up-front design, a high-level design for the To-Be process can be developed at the start of the project.
+This high-level design will then emerge with more details in short releases and iterations.
+Hence, a high-level design can be built on the identified requirements and objects relevant for the target To-Be situation.
+A high-level design will set the foundation for the Agile BPM project choices and options that enable the detailed design in each iteration (Design Phase-Product Backlog) wanted and specified by the stakeholders within their expectations.
+It is important to note here that, instead, a target final To-Be process can be achieved via small Transition states.
 Each project release and iteration should focus on developing a stable Transition state linked to the overall final To-Be state.
 Once defined, linked to relevant objects and approved To-Be requirements in the execution Build Phase fall under change control.
-In the Agile BPM way of thinking and working this means additions to the product backlog will be made if additional requirements are identified in the ongoing Analyse, Plan and Design Phases.
-Iteration Build and Testing enable tracking of build completion and quality against the requirements identified in the Analyse phase.
+In the Agile BPM way of thinking and working, this means additions to the product backlog will be made if additional requirements are identified in the ongoing Analyze, Plan, and Design Phases.
+Iteration Build and Testing enable tracking of build completion and quality against the requirements identified in the Analyze phase.
 This is crucial to ensure that both Backward and Forward Traceability of requirements have been achieved in the preceding phases so that Value generated through the Phases is not lost.
-This is highlighted in Figure 5 below.
+This is highlighted in Figure 5 as follows.

-Figure 5: Agile BPM Backward and Forward Traceability ensuring value generation.
-18
+Agile BPM backward and forward traceability ensuring value generation.
+17